r-j-taylor/privacyguides.org/docs/advanced/dns-overview.md

 Native implementation of DoH showed up in iOS 14, macOS 11, Microsoft Windows, and Android 13 (however, it won't be enabled [by default](https://android-review.googlesource.com/c/platform/packages/modules/DnsResolver/+/1833144)).
 General Linux desktop support is waiting on the systemd [implementation](https://github.com/systemd/systemd/issues/8639) so [installing third-party software is still required](../dns.md#encrypted-dns-proxies).

+### Native Operating System Support

+#### Android

+Android 9 and above support DNS over TLS.
+The settings can be found in: **Settings** &rarr; **Network & Internet** &rarr; **Private DNS**.

+#### Apple Devices

+The latest versions of iOS, iPadOS, tvOS, and macOS, support both DoT and DoH.
+Both protocols are supported natively via [configuration profiles](https://support.apple.com/guide/security/configuration-profile-enforcement-secf6fb9f053/web) or through the [DNS Settings API](https://developer.apple.com/documentation/networkextension/dns_settings).

+After installation of either a configuration profile or an app that uses the DNS Settings API, the DNS configuration can be selected.
+If a VPN is active, resolution within the VPN tunnel will use the VPN's DNS settings and not your system-wide settings.

+Apple does not provide a native interface for creating encrypted DNS profiles.
+[Secure DNS profile creator](https://dns.notjakob.com/tool.html) is an unofficial tool for creating your own encrypted DNS profiles, however they will not be signed.
+Signed profiles are preferred; signing validates a profile's origin and helps to ensure the integrity of the profiles.
+A green "Verified" label is given to signed configuration profiles.
+For more information on code signing, see [About Code Signing](https://developer.apple.com/library/archive/documentation/Security/Conceptual/CodeSigningGuide/Introduction/Introduction.html). **Signed profiles** are offered by [AdGuard](https://adguard.com/en/blog/encrypted-dns-ios-14.html), [NextDNS](https://apple.nextdns.io), and [Quad9](https://www.quad9.net/news/blog/ios-mobile-provisioning-profiles/).

+#### Linux

+`systemd-resolved`, which many Linux distributions use to do their DNS lookups, doesn't yet [support DoH](https://github.com/systemd/systemd/issues/8639).
+If you want to use DoH, you'll need to install a proxy like [dnscrypt-proxy](https://github.com/DNSCrypt/dnscrypt-proxy) and [configure it](https://wiki.archlinux.org/title/Dnscrypt-proxy) to take all the DNS queries from your system resolver and forward them over HTTPS.

 ## What can an outside party see?

 In this example we will record what happens when we make a DoH request: